beanbeanjuice/cafeBot/README.md

   <img src=http://cdn.beanbeanjuice.com/images/cafeBot/readme/help.png>
 </p>

 As you can see, this was shown using the command `!!help order`.
 It shows each parameter you can run.
-For example, `<parameter 1>` needs to be a number and it is `REQUIRED` and `<parameter 2>` is a discord user and is also `REQUIRED`.
-So this means, to run the `order` command, I would do something like, `!!order 2 @beanbeanjuice`.
+For example, the first `<NUMBER>` is the `CATEGORY NUMBER` for the menu, needs to be a number, and is required.
+The `help` command also provides an example on how to actually use the command if you are stuck!

 #### **Command Section**
 *There are many command sections, with more coming soon.
 To show the commands in a specific section, do `!!help (command section)` or for example, `!!help moderation`!* Doing `!!help (command)` will also show you an example of how to use the command.